emre1393/xtreamui-things/nginx/conf/readme.txt

 challange method is standalone, it will use 80 port.

-sudo certbot certonly --standalone --preferred-challenges http -d  yourdomain.com
+sudo certbot certonly --standalone --preferred-challenges http-01 -d  yourdomain.com

 also use wget command to get dhparam from mozilla